Universality of Lipschitz quotients and the curve-flat index: The compact case: High order curve-flat quotients

 \subsection{Preliminary results}

 In this subsection, we prove technical results that we need in the sequel.
-All of these results revolve around the behavior of curve-flat functions and quotients with regards to attachment and bending.
+All of these results aim to clarify the behavior of curve-flat functions and quotients with regards to attachment and bending.

-The first result we need is straightforward.
-In order to show it, we will use an equivalent formulation of curve-flatness: a Lipschitz function $f\colon (M,\rho)\rightarrow \R$ is curve-flat if and only if for every Lipschitz curve fragment $\gamma\colon K\rightarrow (M,\rho)$, it holds that $\lambda((f\circ\gamma)(K))=0$.
-This was shown for metric spaces in \cite{Flo+24}[Proposition 2.1], but it is easy to generalize to pseudometrics.